 Deep Brain Stimulation Surgery

 Deep Brain Stimulation Surgery is a medical procedure used to help control symptoms of certain brain disorders, like Parkinson's disease or essential tremor.
 During the surgery, doctors place a small device called a neurostimulator in the brain.
 This device sends electrical signals to specific parts of the brain to help reduce symptoms like shaking or movement problems.
 The procedure is usually done under general anesthesia, and the device is controlled by a small remote.
-It can significantly improve quality of life for patients by reducing symptoms and helping them move more easily.
+Get deep brain stimulation surgery in India, Turkey, Thailand, Dubai, and other top medical destinations from expert doctors with comprehensive care.

 Who should go for Brain Stimulation Surgery